 - Add the peppers, corn, parsley and parmesan and mix until combined.

 - Add the egg and stir until mixed.
 Finally add the flour and mix until combined.

-- In a large frying pan, heat oil on medium low heat.
+- In a large frying pan, heat 1/2 tbsp of the oil on medium low heat.
 Fill up an ice cream scoop with the mixture and drop into the pan.
-Flatten slightly with a fork.
-Fry for about 3 to 4 minutes on each side.
+Flatten slightly with a fork / spatula.
+Fry for about 2 to 3 minutes on each side.

 *This post was originally published Nov 6th 2016.
 It has been updated to include new images, more recipe information and to answer FAQ.